-1. Advanced logical thinking, questioning, and problem-solving behavior.
+1. Advanced logical thinking, questioning, and problem-solving behaviour.

 2. High speed in processing information.